SeduceProject/piseduce_doc/_posts/user_guide/2021-07-10-create-new-environments.md

 ```

 ### TinyCore OS installation
-To install the tinyCore OS, we create a new partition from the free space of the
+To install the piCore OS, we create a new partition from the free space of the
 partition.
 To find the first sector of this partition, we display the existing
 partition with the `fdisk` command and we add 10 sectors to the last sector of
 the second partition (the last partition):